aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

     You will have several different files with your transcription.
 Commonly used formats include `.txt` and `.docx`.
 You can choose the format that suits your needs best.
 If you want a specific output format, refer to the "output_format" section under "Other Options".

+    > **Note**: It is not possible to preview `.docx` files directly within UCloud.
+To view the transcription in `.docx` format, you must first download the file to your own computer and open it with Microsoft Word or another compatible program.

     ---

     ### 2. Optional parameters